cl4cnam/gimp_cartoon_plugin/README.md

 Restart GIMP, the plugin should appear as a menu "Filters->Artistic->Bédé...".

+On Windows, if the plugin does not work, delete the first line of the file "bede2.x.py" ("new line" character included).

 ## Tips
 - If black specks in outcome annoy, try "anti-parasites".
 - If double lines in outcome annoy, try "luminosité" in "méthode de désaturation des bords" (and reduce "suppression traits parasites" slightly).